jonathanlemuel/css-notes/lectures/05-positioning/README.md

 somewhere else.

 ## `position: relative;`
-- Creates a new coordinate system for children that are "absolute"

 These behave just like `static` elements by default.
 It takes up the same space on the document and shows up in the same spot as if it were static, however,